Girish21/HTTP-Caching/README.md

 ## Freshness

 Caching keeps the performance of the website fast and makes the website responsive.
-But, as the famous saying, caching is hard if not done right.

 As we want the website to be fast and responsive, we also want our users to consume fresh data and not consume stale data.
 So how do we make sure the cache stays fresh and is not stale?